idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 **NetMonthlySurplus**                | `MonthlyIncome` minus the constructed feature `MonthlyExpenses` **ConsolidatedNumberOfDaysPastDue**  | Calculated as "total" number of days past due in each observation, scaling `NumberOfTime30-59DaysPastDueNotWorse`, `NumberOfTime60-89DaysPastDueNotWorse`, `NumberOfTimes90DaysLate` by `30`, `60`, and `90` respectively, and summing the values.

 During the first iteration of model building, these constructed variables were not included in model training.
 In the second iteration they were, at some exclusion of variables they were created from.
-Between the first and second iterations, this was the only thing changed.
+Between the first and second iterations, the variables used to build the model was the only thing changed.
 The results can be observed in the *Modeling* section below.

 ## Feedback to data providers